Previous dayApril 25, 2026Next day

 39.2 km---✓ ReviewedUSGS →

-April 25, 2026 brought a magnitude 4.3 earthquake 236 km W of Abepura, Indonesia, logged at 19:42 UTC.
-At a depth of 39.2 km, the event was shallow crustal.
+Seismographs logged a magnitude 4.3 earthquake 236 km W of Abepura, Indonesia with origin time 19:42 UTC on April 25, 2026.
+The hypocenter lay at 39.2 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: -2.696°, 138.504°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25